pmcharrison/psynet-mirror/demos/for_loop/docs/INSTALL.md

 #### Failed to solve with frontend dockerfile

-If you say a message starting "failed to solve with frontend dockerfile.v0", you may want to try rebooting your computer and trying again.
+If you see a message starting "failed to solve with frontend dockerfile.v0", you may want to try rebooting your computer and trying again.